firestack/nixflk/doc/src/introduction.md

 conveniences, and eliminating boilerplate so you can focus on deploying your systems.

+In addition, every package and NixOS profile is built and uploaded to a binary cache, so everything provided is available without building anything.
+This is especially useful for the packages that are pulled from master, as without the cache, rebuilds are quite frequent.

 ## Community Profiles
 There are two branches from which to choose: core and community.
 The commuity branch builds on core and includes several ready-made profiles for